lizard-buzzard/spring-security-user-registration/README.md

 java -jar target/spring-security-registration-1.0-SNAPSHOT.jar

 ```
-Both the ways make Spring to start and to run the application:
+Both of the ways make Spring to start and to run the application:
 ```text
   .   ____          _            __ _ _
  /\\ / ___'_ __ _ _(_)_ __  __ _ \ \ \ \